 When the surgery is completed, the gas is removed and a stitch is taken to close the incisions.

 Is it a big procedure?
 How much work would I miss?

-Diagnostic laparoscopy is a day care procedure and generally takes about 30 minutes.
+Diagnostic laparoscopy for infertility is a day care procedure and generally takes about 30 minutes.
 If on doing the laparoscopy any abnormality is seen like adhesions, cyst etc and operative work is required, the procedure might take a little longer.
 The woman is generally discharged home from the hospital on the same evening or the next day morning.

 The woman will usually need to take off an additional 1-2 days from work following the procedure.
 Mild discomfort in the form of mild abdominal pain or shoulder tip pain, should be expected to last for up to 7 days or so after the procedure.

-What are the complications of laparoscopy?
+What are the complications of laparoscopy for infertility?

 Major complications associated with operative laparoscopy include the possibility of damage to other structures in the pelvis such as the bladder, ureter, bowel and blood vessels.
 Unexpected open surgery (larger incision) is always a possibility, but is very uncommon.

 Any surgery can have an anesthesia-related complication or be associated with post-operative infection, such as a skin infection at an incision site.

 However when such surgeries are performed by experts with utmost care the possibility of complications is very rare.